-Individual cultural resources of Waipio hydrologic unit was not classified by the Hawaii Stream Assessment (HSA), but generally classified based on the Historic Preservation Division database.
+Individual cultural resources of Nailiilihaele hydrologic unit was not classified by the Hawaii Stream Assessment (HSA), but generally classified based on the Historic Preservation Division database.
 Data were collected in three general areas of: 1) archaeological; 2) historical; and 3) modern practices.
 Archaeological data were originally compiled by the State Historic Preservation Division and are only current to 1990, the date of the HSA (Table 12-5).
-There are two identified archaeological sites in the Waipio hydrological unit (Table 12-4).
-The lack of sites is supported by the minimal pre-contact agriculture associated with the Waipio hydrologic unit as modeled by Ladefoged et al. (2009) (Figure 12-3).
+There is only one identified archaeological site in the Nailiilihaele hydrological unit (Table 12-4).
+This is further supported by the lack of identified wetland or dryland pre-contact agriculture associated with the Nailiilihaele hydrologic unit as modeled by Ladefoged et al. (2009) who modeled the extent of pre-contact agriculture across the Hawaiian Islands (Figure 12-3).

 Table 12-4.
-Archaeological sites in the Waipio hydrologic unit, Maui.
-(Source: Kipuka Database, 2020) [LCA is Land Commission Award; Gr. is Grant;
+Archaeological sites in the Nailiillihaele hydrologic unit, Maui.
+(Source: Kipuka Database, 2020)

+[LCA is Land Commission Award; Gr. is Grant;